Sakampavankumar/Git-instructions/git.md

 ![git remote add](git9.PNG)

 12 .
-The last step is to **_push_** the Project Files to the Remote repository.And For that We will use `git push origin master` command. **Note :- At this Stage you must have internet connection connected with your system otherwise it will throw an error _host could not resolved_ so make sure net has connected.**
+The last step is to **_push_** the Project Files to the Remote repository.And For that We will use `git push origin master` command.
+It Sends changes to the master branch of your remote repository:

+**Note :- At this Stage you must have internet connection connected with your system otherwise it will throw an error _host could not resolved_ so make sure net has connected.**
   ```python

 git push origin master